-Mr. Baker served for five years in the SEC’s Division of Enforcement, most recently as a member of the Asset Management Unit, where he managed investigations and litigations concerning investment advisors, hedge funds, private equity funds, and mutual funds.
+Greg previously served as a Senior Counsel with the U.S. Securities & Exchange Commission’s (SEC) Division of Enforcement, where he was a member of the Asset Management Unit.
+In that role, Greg oversaw investigations and litigations concerning investment advisors, hedge funds, private equity funds, and mutual funds.
 His matters involved issues such as hedge fund valuations, private equity fee disclosures, compliance violations, market manipulation, performance advertising, insider trading, derivative arbitrage, and accounting.
-He has worked extensively with the DOJ, FBI, FINRA, IRS, and other federal agencies in his investigations.
-He received four Directors’ Awards from the Division of Enforcement in recognition of his outstanding achievements in investigative work.
+He worked extensively with the DOJ, FBI, FINRA, IRS, and other federal agencies in his investigations, and received four Directors’ Awards from the SEC’s Division of Enforcement in recognition of his outstanding achievements in investigative work.
+Greg applies his firsthand knowledge of the SEC to help clients manage risk and achieve positive outcomes in matters led by financial regulators.

 Representative Matters